Little Bradley Falls NC

 Little Bradley Falls Trail

 There is another trail that goes directly from the parking lot on the left.
-This trail does not take you to Little Bradley Falls, but leads to the overlook for Big Bradley Falls.
+This trail does not take you to Little Bradley Falls, but leads to the very dangerous overlook for Big Bradley Falls - We strongly do not recommend going here; people have died.

-At the trailhead, there are two trails, one to the right that goes along the creek, and another that goes left and up along the ridge.
+At the trailhead, there are two trails: one to the right that follows along the creek, and another that heads left and up along the ridge.
 Go left.
-We went right, and had to make a pretty steep scramble up hill to get back on the trail that goes to the left.
+We went right and had to make a pretty steep scramble uphill to get back on the trail that goes to the left.

-The trail follows alongside the ridge and above Cove Creek for a while, where you will eventually cross a ravine, that requires going down and back up a short but steep area.
 About .5 miles in, the trail will take a hard right.
-It’s a little confusing as there is a Y here.
-Go right towards a small creek that you’ll have to rock hop over (photo below).
+It's a little confusing as there is a Y here.
+Go right towards a small creek that you'll have to rock hop over (photo above).

-After the small rock hop, you’ll reach the larger creek crossing of Cove Creek shortly after.
-While you can rock hop it, it’s a bit tricky.
-The water isn’t too deep (about knee high), and it’s pretty refreshing.
-The trail then begins a slight climb along the ridge to the left and above the creek.
-The trail narrows up at this point, and is only wide enough to hike single file.
+After the small rock hop, you'll reach the larger creek crossing of Cove Creek shortly after.
+While you can rock hop it, it's tricky.
+The water isn't too deep (about knee-high), and it's pretty refreshing.

 This last part of the trail was really muddy when we visited, to the point we had to bypass some areas through the woods.
 The trail will soon branch out into a few different paths, all leading to the falls, which you'll see in the distance.